microsoft/terminal/doc/creating_a_new_project.md

 DllCanUnloadNow = WINRT_CanUnloadNow                    PRIVATE
 DllGetActivationFactory = WINRT_GetActivationFactory    PRIVATE
 ```
-- For a bit more context on this whole process, the `AppXManifest.xml` file in `casc_package` defines which classes belong to which DLLs.
+- For a bit more context on this whole process, the `AppXManifest.xml` file defines which classes belong to which DLLs.
 So if your project wants class `X.Y.Z`, it can look it up in the manifest and see that it came from `X.Y.dll`.
 Then it'll load up the dll, and call a particular function called `GetActivationFactory(L"X.Y.Z")` to get the class it wants.

 ### Troubleshooting
 - If you hit an error that looks like this: